krithikvishwanath/REST-API-to-Visualize-Cancer-Data/README.md

  - Ingress rules for accessing test Flask API externally
  - Allows HTTP access for testing via browser or curl

+There is also a **`Makefile`**, which automates several common tasks as well as standardizes usage.
+- **`make build`**
+Builds the Docker images for Flask API and worker containers Equivalent to running docker compose build
+- **`make up`**
+Starts all services (Flask, Redis, Worker) using Docker Compose Runs containers in foreground for active logging/debugging
+- **`make down`**
+Stops and removes all running containers and networks Safe reset if services need to be restarted
+- **`make logs`**
+Tails the combined logs from all running containers Useful for debugging background tasks or Flask requests
+- **`make test`**
+Runs all unit tests inside the containerized environment using pytest Ensures application logic is functioning correctly

 ## Software Diagram
 ![Software Diagram](Diagram.png)

 This illustrates the structure of the Cancer Dataset REST API Web Application, as well as the flow of data through the application.
 It shows where data originates, how it’s processed, where it’s stored, and how end users access it.

 ## Dataset Requirements
 The data used in this project is sourced from the Kaggle website.
-Specifically, it is the Orbital Ephemeris Message (OEM) data available in both plain text and XML formats.
-The XML format is what this script will run off of.
+Specifically, it is the Cancer Issue CSV (Comma Separated Value) file that this entire program is running off of.

 ## Deploying this App Using Docker Compose
 - Clone or download this Git repository.